Roman Ghetto: Life in the ghetto

-Every Saturday, the Jewish community was forced to hear compulsory sermons in front of the small church of San Gregorio a Ponte Quattro Capi, just outside the wall.
+Every Saturday, the Jewish community was required by law to sit for hours while priests delivered sermons urging them to convert to the "true faith" in front of the small church of San Gregorio a Ponte Quattro Capi, just outside the wall.

 At the time of its construction, in the ghetto – as almost everywhere in Rome – there was no fresh water.
 However, some years later the Popes built several fountains in the rione.
 One fountain, designed by Giacomo della Porta, was to be placed in the Piazza Giudea, the site of a market, inside the ghetto, but Muzio Mattei used his influence to have the fountain, the Fontana delle Tartarughe (Turtle Fountain), located in the Piazza Mattei, in front of his residence.

 As the Jewish community inside the ghetto grew, there was severe overcrowding.
 Since the area could not expand horizontally, the Jews built vertical additions to their houses, which blocked the sun from reaching the already dank and narrow streets.

 The great number of people living in such a small area, together with the poverty of the population, caused terrible hygienic conditions.
 The district, lying very low and near the Tiber, was often flooded, and diseases like cholera and malaria were endemic.
 During the plague of 1656, 800 of the ghetto's 4,000 inhabitants died.
 In 1867, just three years before the abolition of the ghetto, there was a cholera epidemic.
 Sant'Angelo, which was the smallest rione by area, also had the highest population density because of the presence of the ghetto.